 Amy Webb is widely recognized as the global authority who transformed the practice of strategic foresight into a rigorous, data-driven discipline.
 A pioneering quantitative futurist, she established the field’s foundational methodologies that today guide leaders, organizations, and governments in anticipating disruption, shaping the future, and securing long-term growth.

-Amy and her team advise a significant portion of the Fortune 100.
+Amy and her team advise a large portion of the Fortune 100.
 New CEOs rely on her counsel to navigate leadership transitions and articulate a vision for the next decade.
 Seasoned executives turn to her to identify their organizations’ next growth curves, while boards of directors seek her guidance to understand disruption, systemic risk, and opportunity amid accelerating change.

 For the past decade, Amy has served as a professor at New York University’s Stern School of Business, where she developed and teaches the MBA-level strategic foresight course with live case studies.
 She is a Visiting Fellow at Oxford University’s Säid School of Business, a former Nieman Fellow at Harvard University (research included AI, information systems, human decisions and behavior), a Fellow in the United States-Japan Leadership Program and a Foresight Fellow in the US Government Accountability Office Center for Strategic Foresight.